 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-WV Coalition to End The Strategic Plan and the CoC both strive to reduce an individual's time homeless, reduce Continuum of Care Homelessness recidivism, expedite housing placement via Coordinated Entry, and spearhead the Housing First approach through the State's shelter system.
+Continuum of Care WV Coalition to End Homelessness The Strategic Plan and the CoC both strive to reduce an individual's time homeless, reduce recidivism, expedite housing placement via Coordinated Entry, and spearhead the Housing First approach through the State's shelter system.